Huaraz2/ModulePlanner/docs/Editing_Content/courses.rst

 Example degree
 ===================

-The degree that I am going to add is called BSc Mathematics and has the short bsc.
+The degree that I am going to add is called BSc Mathematics and has the degree code G100.
 This degree is three years long, and consits of the following module
 codes:

 * 1 :sup:`st` year core: ma1001, ma1004, ma1005, ma1007, ma1500, ma1006, ma1003